e2thex/thoughts/docs/schematic-approach/On Free Will.md

 ## The Decision Schema

+Our brain works as a collection of schemas.
+These schemas can be described as a **trained abstract probabilistic simulator**.
+We have this for understanding our body and it's movement, for understanding the world around us, and for understanding how others will react.
+For each of these, the schema does not simulate everything to the lowest level of detail but instead makes large abstractions.
+It then uses probabilistic distributions to fill in the details.

 Like everything our brain does, we can expect that it uses a [schema](/schematic-approach/foundation/Schemas) when evaluating why we have acted the way we do.
-As this decision simulator is abstracted, we do not have perfect information on why we took or will take an action.
-Instead, we are only left with a probabilistic distribution of reasons for our actions.
+As this decision simulator is abstracted, we do not have perfect information on the action we will take, but instead only a probabilistic distribution.
+When we reflect back on our actions, our schema can provide possible courses, even ones not taken, and how probable they were.

 ## Shape of the Distributions

 The shape of this heuristic distribution is what gives rise to our feeling of free will.

 ### The Single Choice